raspereza/HighPT/README.md

 processes, it is reasonable to measure fake factors using as a standard candle Z+jets or W+jets samples.
 In our analysis `W->mu+v+jets` sample is employed for determination of fake factors.

-The whole analysis is performed using PicoTuples located on lxplus machine in the folder `/eos/user/r/rasp/output/HighPT_thinjet`
+The whole analysis is performed using PicoTuples located on lxplus machine in the folders
+* /eos/user/r/rasp/output/HighPT_thinjet/$ERA/taunu : used for selection of W*->tau+v events
+* /eos/user/r/rasp/output/HighPT_thinjet/$ERA/wjets : used for measuring fake factors with W*+jets sample
+* /eos/user/r/rasp/output/HighPT_thinjet/$ERA/dijets : used for measuring fake factors with QCD events (not used in this analysis)
+* /eos/user/r/rasp/output/HighPT_deepTauV2p5/$ERA/munu : used for selection of W*->mu+v events

 Apart from executable macros (which are described below), code includes also auxiliarly scripts:
 * [HighPT/ThinJet/python/stylesHighPT.py](https://github.com/raspereza/HighPT/blob/main/ThinJet/python/stylesHighPT.py) defines of drawing ROOT styles,